-GPS Tracking Systems Helping Hurricane Research
+GPS Tracking Assists Hurricane Research

 On the eastern seaboard and in states surrounding the Gulf of Mexico the month of August is identified as the start of hurricane season.
 This means researchers are using every available tool to learn more about the conditions that cause tropical storms and of course once those storms evolve into hurricanes how powerful they are.
-How real time GPS tracking and navigational technology is providing assistance to hurricane researchers is by giving the investigators data such as the direction and strength of wind speeds, data calculated by GPS signals bouncing around in the tropical storms.
+How real time GPS tracking and navigational technology are providing assistance to hurricane researchers is by giving the investigators data such as the direction and strength of wind speeds, data calculated by GPS signals bouncing around in the tropical storms.

 According to a hurricane researcher working at the NASA Langley Research Center, the new technique that uses GPS technology to gather data regarding hurricane activity is both extremely precise and cost-effective.
-This is because the previous method of collecting data on hurricanes involved using dropsondes into a active tropical storm or hurricane via what is known as a Hurricane Hunter aircraft.
-Basically, the old technique used an aircraft that released tubes filled with different meteorological devices and instruments used to calculate things such as pressure, air and water temperature and humidity in the air.
-Although this technique had been effective at gathering data related to hurricane strength and the conditions involved in the development of the storm, the cost of such projects limited the amount of dropsondes available and therefore left holes in the data.
+This is because the previous method of collecting data on hurricanes involved using dropsondes into an active tropical storm or hurricane via what is known as a Hurricane Hunter aircraft.
+Basically, the old technique used an aircraft that released tubes filled with different meteorological devices and instruments used to calculate things such as pressure, air, and water temperature and humidity in the air.
+Although this technique had been effective at gathering data related to hurricane strength and the conditions involved in the development of the storm, the cost of such projects limited the number of dropsondes available and therefore left holes in the data.
 The more modern method of using GPS technology will not only be more affordable but fill those once empty holes with more data!

 The new GPS tracking and navigational tools used to gather information about storm activity is just the first step in helping hurricane researchers better understand the twisted and beautiful mind of Mother Nature.
 This is because by 2016 the brains at NASA intend on launching a smaller set of satellites into space that will be used specifically to measure what are known as reflected GPS signals to provide even more accurate data about storm activity from outer space.
 This new GPS satellite system is known as the Cyclone Global Satellite System.